 Sourdough is a laco-fermented dough that rises naturally from the wild yeast found in bread flour.
 The yeast eats the sugar in flour (the carbohydrates) and eventually will be strong enough to bake with.
 Although it requires time and commitment, making your own sourdough is extremely satisfying, not to mention delicious and easier to digest.

-• After 24 hours, your starter should look liquid and there may be small bubbles on top.
+2. After 24 hours, your starter should look liquid and there may be small bubbles on top.
+Discard half of the starter, or use it for sourdough pancakes.
 Add another 40 g of water kefir, and 40 g of flour.
 Mix well and leave it covered again for another 24 hrs.